firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

    sphere_mesh = Mesh('sphere_mesh.node', 3)

-Firedrake provides utility meshes for the surfaces of spheres embedded in 3D that are approximated using an `icosahedral mesh`_.
+Firedrake provides utility meshes for the surfaces of spheres immersed in 3D that are approximated using an `icosahedral mesh`_.
 You can either build a mesh of the unit sphere with :py:class:`~firedrake.mesh.UnitIcosahedralSphereMesh`, or a mesh of a